openlibraryenvironment/reshare-library-configurations/util/harvester/README.md

 1) Create a directory under harvester-configs/ to contain the harvester configuration files for the new library

 2) Go into that directory and run the script.
-For example for an OAI-PMH job:
+For example for an OAI-PMH job using `310` as the base ID for records:

   `python ../generate-templates/generateHarvesterConfig.py -l "My New Library" -i 310 -t oaiPmh -u http://new-librarys-oai-server/ -s an-oai-set-name`